Last Updated on

 Here’s a bonus space fact – Venus is the hottest planet in the universe, with a recorded surface temperature of 450 degrees Celsius!
 What’s interesting about this is that Venus is not the closest planet to the Sun.
 Mercury is closer, but as there is no atmosphere to regulate temperature on Mercury, it has very large temperature fluctuations.

-These interesting facts on space will leave your kid spellbound, and will significantly add to his knowledge!
-But, for his all-round development, you’ll need something more.
+These interesting facts on space will leave your kid spellbound and significantly add to his knowledge!
+But, for his all-around development, you’ll need something more.
 Try FirstCry’s Intellikit, a learning program based on the theory of multiple intelligence, by which you can assist in your child’s overall development through play.

-If you’ve enjoyed these fun facts, we’d love to hear from you below, about similar facts, or tales of the universe, that you know!
+If you’ve enjoyed these fun facts, we’d love to hear from you about similar facts or tales of the universe that you know!